shiva-69/pinterest-clone/README.md

 # Disclaimer
-“It’s a project for educational purpose only and not commercial purpose”
+“It’s a project for educational purpose only and not for commercial purposes”
 # Pinterest-clone

 Pinterest is an image sharing and social media service designed to enable saving and discovery of information on the internet using images, and on a smaller scale, animated GIFs and videos, in the form of pinboards.